hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

 You might have noticed that we used the "string" version of the subjects (`subjects_txts_en_str`) rather than the "text" version of them (`subjects_txts_en`).
 This is because using the "text" version would have generated facets based on the *tokenized* version of the subjects rather than the original subjects.
-We will review tokenization in a later section but if you want to see the difference run this command and notice the facets returned:
+We will review tokenization in a later section but if you want to see the difference run this command using the text version (`subjects_txts_en`) and notice the facets returned:

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title_txt_en,author_txt_en&q=title_txt_en:education&facet=on&facet.field=subjects_txts_en'